-The next thing to focus on after checking the magnesium type is how strong the supplement is.
+The next thing to focus on after checking the magnesium type is how much magnesium the supplement has.

 Most adult women should have a daily intake of 300 mg, while men should aim for 400 mg .

-A lot of that should be achievable with a healthy and balanced diet, but athletes often require a bit more for help with muscle recovery.
+A lot of that should be achievable with a healthy and balanced diet, but athletes often require a bit more of magnesium supplementation for help with muscle recovery.